 Get off social media

-According to dating experts, the worst thing you can do after a breakup is to spend your time incessantly scrolling on social media.
+According to dating experts, the worst thing you can do after a breakup is to spend countless hours incessantly scrolling on social media.

 Platforms like Facebook, Instagram, and even Twitter are flooded with living-my-best-life posts by people trying to prove to their exes how much fun they are having being single.